In Search of Magic and Silver Bullets

 magic wandMany of us can only see patterns in our lives and in our work when we stand still long enough to look past the surface and see what’s been happening underneath.
 I don’t mean look at our business revenues (we’re always doing that), nor our success at losing weight (another popular metric), but our approach and our attitude toward the complex moving parts of our lives.

-It takes a lot to make me stop and look around, but total hip replacement surgery in September stopped me in my tracks.
+It takes a lot to make me stop and look around, but some life changes slowed me down enough to look around.

 One of the first things I noticed during this time is that I have a long-standing habit of looking for “Silver Bullets” (aka magic) in the form of a person, an experience, a business partner, or a new idea.